-Emergency Calls: To make an emergency call when the phone is locked with a passcode, press the Power button and tap "Emergency call".
+Emergency Calls: To make an emergency call, Press the Power button on the top of the phone and tap "Emergency call" located at the bottom of the screen.
 Then dial the emergency number and press the phone-shaped button below the keypad.
-If the NU2S isn't secured with a passcode or PIN when powered on, slide the phone icon to the right and dial from there.